ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ## Service-to-service authorizations
 {: #baas-s2s-auth}

 Specific IAM user roles are required to grant service-to-service authorizations.
 Service-to-service authorizations between the Backup service and Cloud Block Storage, Snapshots for VPC, and Virtual server for VPC are needed so the backup service can detect volume tags and create snapshots.
-[New]{: tag-new} If you want to create automated snapshots of your file shares, set up service-to-service authorizations between the Backup service and Cloud File Storage service.
+If you want to create automated snapshots of your file shares, set up service-to-service authorizations between the Backup service and Cloud File Storage service.
 For more information, see [Establishing service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth).

 ## Limitations in this release
 {: #backup-service-limitations}